nalgeon/howto/README.md

 ### Manual

-`howto` is a binary executable file (`howto.exe` on Windows, `howto` on Linux/macOS).
+Howto is a binary executable file (`howto.exe` on Windows, `howto` on Linux/macOS).
 Download it from the link below, unpack and put somewhere in your `PATH` ([what's that?](https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7)), so you can run it from anyhwere on your computer.

 [**Download**](https://github.com/nalgeon/howto/releases/latest)